j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 dust to the body of Reality,
 a single scale or mossy flank

-as it winds
-rolling serpentine through time,
+as it oxbows through time, leviathan,

 Forgetfulness guards against atrophy, fosters growth